Logan Paul will fight Floyd Mayweather in February

-Thought 2020 was a crazy year?
+Thought 2020 was crazy?
 Just wait until 2021.
-Boxer Floyd Mayweather Jr. and internet personality and YouTuber Logan Paul announced on Sunday that the two men will fight in an exhibition match set for Feb.
+Boxer Floyd Mayweather Jr. and YouTuber Logan Paul announced Sunday that they will fight each other in an exhibition match set for Feb.
 20, 2021.
 The event will air live on pay-per-view.

 Mayweather Jr. is 43 and has a 50-0 record in the sport.
 He's won 15 major boxing world titles, plus a bronze medal in the 1996 Olympics and three U.S. Golden Gloves championships.
 Paul, who's 25, has ... a lot less boxing experience, though he's fought two amateur matches against British internet personality KSI, ending up with one draw and one loss by split decision.